What Is Financial Consolidation Software?

 • Mapping general ledgers onto a single chart of accounts

-• ‘Normalising’, unifying currencies, eliminating intercompany transactions, to ensure the external trading of the companies accounts is shown
+• ‘Normalising’, unifying currencies, eliminating intercompany transactions, to ensure the external trading of the company accounts is shown

 • Producing unified financial statement